-At San Diego Varicose Vein Treatment Center, with offices in La Mesa and San Diego, California, cardiovascular specialist, Behzad Taghizadeh, MD, FACC, offers in-office stress tests, including exercise and nuclear stress tests.
+At San Diego Varicose Vein Treatment Center, with offices in La Mesa and San Diego, California, cardiovascular specialist, Behzad Taghizadeh, MD, FACC, offers in-office stress tests, including exercise and nuclear stress tests, and Persantine nuclear stress imaging.
 These diagnostic procedures accurately identify heart issues like coronary artery disease, and Dr. Taghizadeh customizes a treatment plan to protect your cardiovascular health.
 To find out if you need a stress test, call the San Diego Varicose Vein Treatment Center office nearest you or book an appointment online today.

 A stress test is a diagnostic procedure to evaluate how your heart is working during physical activity.
 By engaging in exercise during the test, Dr. Taghizadeh can identify potential heart problems as your heart pumps blood faster.